patrickchirdon/biosortia/README.md

 library--https://hmdb.ca/metabolites?utf8=%E2%9C%93&quantified=1&blood=1&urine=1&saliva=1&csf=1&feces=1&sweat=1&breast_milk=1&bile=1&amniotic_fluid=1&other_fluids=1&microbial=1&filter=true

-i was able to get an r2 of one for caco permeability, half life, log S, logD, bioconcentration, lc50fm, lc50dm, fsp3, and igc50 on test data excluded from training
+i was able to get an r2 of one for caco permeability, half life, log S, logD, bioconcentration, lc50fm, lc50dm, fsp3, and igc50 on test data excluded from training. https://pubs.acs.org/doi/10.1021/acs.est.2c02536

 for solubility lasso lars had r^2 of 1, lasso r^2 of 1, and elastic r^2 of 1 on test data. bioavailability-- lasso lars had a r^2 of 1 on test data, lasso r^2 of 1, and elastic r^2 of 1.